 - Be aware of the weather, cyclones, and other dangers

-- Diseases appear starting at level 4 and can cause permanent stat damage: for example, polio will drain strength, and black plague will drain both dexterity and hit points.
+- Diseases appear starting at level 4 and can cause permanent stat damage: for example, polio and rabies will drain strength, and black plague will drain both dexterity and hit points.
 High radiation will also permanently drain hit points as well.

 - Always carry around either a summoner or a silencer.
 Explore with the silencer, fight with the summoner

 - If encounters are occurring too often, such as with “feeding” + a summoner, then drop the summoner.
-You want to have a small break between encounters you have a chance to heal.
+You want to have a small break between encounters so you have a chance to heal.